 If you give blowjobs, you can get an STD in your throat.
 And if you like to be an anal bottom, keep in mind that you might come into contact with a sore on your partner’s body that may not be covered by a condom.
 Also, the presence of any STD will increase the chances that you will get infected with HIV if you have sex with someone who is HIV positive.

 Here’s good news.
 Many of these STDs that can live in your throat and butt are easily treatable with a shot or a prescribed medication by a doctor.
 But first you need to talk to your doctor and make sure they test you for two important STDs (gonorrhea and chlamydia) that may be living in your throat or butt.
 It’s done by collecting two swabs: one from your throat and one from your butt.
 Swabs may feel awkward – but they’re pretty quick and easy.
 To be safest, get a test every three months.
 And if you have symptoms, get tested right away.

 Physical exam – Your health care provider may examine you for any signs of an infection, such as a rash, discharge, sores, or warts.

 Urine sample – You may be asked to pee into a cup at your clinic/doctor’s office.
 Urine samples can be used to test for chlamydia and gonorrhea.

-Oral lesions and discharge from the penis/vagina/front hole or cervix – Your provider will use a swab.
-These samples can test for certain STDs, like chlamydia, gonorrhea, herpes, or HIV.
+Oral lesions and discharge from the penis/vagina/front hole or cervix – Your provider may use a swab if you have an oral lesion or discharge.
+Samples from these sites can be used to test for certain STDs, like chlamydia, gonorrhea, or herpes.